ashakeem/ashakeem/README.md

 # 💫About Me :
-Hi 👋, I'm Ayomide Hakeem
+Hi 👋, I'm Ayomide Hakeem,

 A Computer Engineering Student at Cal Poly Pomona

-👨‍💻 All of my projects are available at https://www.ayomidehakeem.dev 📫 How to reach me ayomidesuleimanh@gmail.com
+👨‍💻 All of my projects are available at https://www.ayomidehakeem.dev

+📫 How to reach me ayomidesuleimanh@gmail.com